Are you a writer? An editor? I’m both. And I’m here to help you do things better—without wasting your time or money.

 I understand the messiness, constraints, opportunities, and conundrums of life in the editorial and publishing trenches today.
 As an editor and occasional ghostwriter, I’ve supervised and guided other editors and writers.
 I’ve also put in countless hours of line-by-line grunt work on hundreds of manuscripts.

 Will I hide the fact that I’m not a fan of heavy reliance on AI writing and editing tools?
 No. Will the examples I use to illustrate my points tend toward the whimsical?
 Probably.
-My main goal, though, is to help strengthen your confidence and competence in editing your (or someone else’s) words to the expected standard of quality, whatever that is.
+My main goal, though, is to boost your confidence and competence in editing your (or someone else’s) words to the expected standard of quality, whatever that is.

 If You’re a Writer of Any Sort…